funcwj/aps/doc/code.md

 ## `aps.distributed`

-A package to handle distributed training and manage common interface.
+A package to handle distributed training and provide an unified interface.

 ## `aps.asr`